Christians, Do Not Eulogize Heretic Billy Graham! A Response to Dr. Steven Lawson

 “I think Islam is misunderstood, too, because Muhammad had a great respect for Jesus, and he called Jesus the greatest of the prophets except for himself.
 And I think that we’re closer to Islam than we really think we are.”

-As early as the 1957 New York crusade, Graham explained that his strategy did not involve recruiting people out of their religious families [emphasis added]: “Anyone who makes a decision at our meetings is seen later and referred to a local clergyman, Protestant, Catholic, or Jewish.”
+“Anyone who makes a decision at our meetings is seen later and referred to a local clergyman, Protestant, Catholic, or Jewish" (emphasis mine).